yptheangel/openvino-starter-pack/README.md

 ## Let's get started with OpenVINO toolkit!
 Please read [Install OpenVINO on Windows](https://software.intel.com/en-us/articles/OpenVINO-Install-Windows) as an installation guide.

-My setup and environment:
-1. Microsoft Windows 10 Enterprise 64-bit
-2. OpenVINO Toolkit R4
-3. Microsoft Visual Studio 14 2015
-4. CMake 3.10.0
-5. Python 3
-6. Git Bash
-7. Laptop webcam

-Debug:
-1. If you are using python 2, just change the syntax print(hello) to print "hello"
-2. If you are using an older version of Microsoft Visual Studio, you just need to modify the make.bat, change the -G flag to your current version

 ### How to use this repo
 1. Create a build folder and then compile the applications
 </br>`python install.py`